 - When I graduated I moved (with my husband to be) to Port Hedland for my first teaching post.
 Wow what an eye-opener.
 If you don’t know where this is, it’s about 1650km north of Perth in Western Australia.
 It’s a mining town on the coast with not much else around (although excellent fishing!).

-- I learnt how hard and rewarding teaching could be in that first year – I will share some of the stories with you through my posts.
+- I learnt how hard and rewarding teaching could be in that first year – I have shared many of my experiences of being a teacher, you can find them here.

 - From Port Hedland I moved to Karratha (about 240km south of Hedland) and had many different teaching roles, including: being a music/drama specialist, literacy specialist, art specialist, year 5, 6 & 7 teacher and the list goes on.